 Whether your idea of romance is fine dining or craft brews, there's a Chicago neighborhood to match any Valentine's Day vibe.
-Here's how to feel the love in these 5 vibrant Chicago hoods.
+Here's how to feel the love in these five vibrant Chicago neighborhoods.

 Lying close to the Magnificent Mile, the super chic Gold Coast is bursting with romanticism, from carriage rides past Newberry Library to quaint streets lined with noble late-18th-century row homes.
 Kick off your day with something a little more modern, however, exploring the Museum of Contemporary Art's galleries and stunning special exhibitions.